JavaScript: else

 return `${sentenceType} sentence`;

-and a new block with curly brackets.
-This block executes only if the condition in if
+};We added the keyword else and a new block with curly braces.
+This block runs only if the condition in if is false.

 const getTypeOfSentence = (sentence) => {